jakcodex/muledump/docs/setuptools/help/index.md

 #### [Manage Accounts](accounts-manager/index.md)
 Add or remove, enable or disable accounts.

+Deep Copy Exports provide you a copy of your account XML data in JSON format.

 #### [Manage Groups](accounts-manager/groups.md)
 Create and manage groups for sorting accounts into manageable groups.
 Enable or disable entire groups to reduce the MuleQueue worktime and processing time.